ersilia-os/olinda/README.md

 ## DataModules

 ## Featurizers
-Currently we provide only one Featurizer class, Flat2Grid.
+Currently we support only one Featurizer class, MorganFeaturizer.
-This featurizer converts SMILES strings into Morgan Fingerprints of radius 3, and subsequently transforms each vector into a 32x32 grid using the Ersilia package [Griddify](https://github.com/ersilia-os/griddify).
+This featurizer converts SMILES strings into Morgan Fingerprints of 1024 bits and radius 3.

+A related Featurizer is available but is no longer actively maintained for Olinda, which subsequently transforms each Morgan Fingerprint vector into a 32x32 grid using the Ersilia package [Griddify](https://github.com/ersilia-os/griddify).

 ## Tuners
 We provide two Tuners for the student model training based on the fantastic Keras library: